Skip to content

 Docker Installation

-Run the below commands to install docker and docker compose
+Run the commands below to install Docker and Docker Compose.

 • sudo dnf config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo